 According to the head of the Louisiana Poison Center, at least 84 people in that state have been hospitalized after getting high from bath salts.
 Nationwide, more than 4,000 calls about bath salts have come in to poison centers during the first 7 months of 2011—up from 303 calls in all of 2010.

-It is too early to tell what the exact short- and long-term effects from abusing bath salts is, but what little we do know so far is alarming enough.
+It's too early to tell what the exact short- and long-term effects from abusing bath salts are, but what little we do know so far is alarming enough.
 Effects can include extreme paranoia, hallucinations, and suicidal thoughts, as well as chest pains, soaring blood pressure, and rapid heartbeat.
 A number of deaths were reported in people who took the drug, including at least one possible suicide.

 Several states, including Hawaii, Louisiana, and Michigan, have introduced laws to ban bath salts.
 The DEA just announced it will make selling or possessing these chemicals illegal for a year while they study them further.
 SBB will keep you posted on what they learn.
 If anyone offers you bath salts as a way to get high, let them know not only are they taking big risks, they are also doing something illegal.